zen006598/PocketFlow-Tutorial-Codebase-Knowledge/README.md

 To run this project in a Docker container:

+Make sure before building the docker image you need to setup the google api key in utils/call_llm.py.

 ### 1. Build the Docker image
   ```bash
 docker build -t pocketflow-app .